- P256K

 Verification

-The final signature verifies against the aggregated x-only public key, just like any BIP-340 Schnorr signature:
+The final signature verifies against the aggregated x-only verifying key, just like any BIP-340 Schnorr signature:

 let isValid = aggregate.xonly.isValidSignature(finalSignature, for: messageHash)